OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-6/instructions.md

 ```
 {: codeblock}

-Note, this configuration makes the port of the server available to the test as a system property called **liberty.test.port**.
+Note: this configuration makes the port of the server available to the test as a system property called `liberty.test.port`.

 Finally, add the test code.
 Create a file called **BaristaIT.java**.
 Open a new Terminal